- 1 cup butter, softened

 - Preheat oven to 375°.
 Cream butter and cream cheese.
 Add sugar; beat until light and fluffy.
 Stir in vanilla.
 Gradually beat in flour.

-- Using a cookie press fitted with a star tip, shape dough into 2-1/2-in. wreaths 1 in. apart on ungreased baking sheets.
-Bake until set (do not brown), 10-12 minutes.
+- Using a cookie press fitted with a star piping tip, shape dough into 2-1/2-in. wreaths 1 in. apart on ungreased baking sheets.
+Bake until set (do not brown), 8-10 minutes.
 Cool on wire racks.

-- Decorate wreaths with green cherry pieces for leaves and Red Hots for berries, attaching candies with drops of frosting.
-Using decorator gel, form bows on wreaths.
+- Decorate with green cherry pieces for leaves and Red Hots for berries.
+Use red decorating icing to form bows and adhere candy to wreaths.
 Yield: about 3 dozen.

 "We have these as a family tradition.
 Kills the hand with a manual press, but worth it.
 Other shapes or with flavored gelatin added, make great wedding desserts.
 More color and flavor!
 Non wreath stores and freezes ok too.
 Thanks for a memory restored, I lost the recipe."